lemald/stringlines/README.md

   Refactor calculation of progress to not parse the polyline for every data point.
 - Support charting shared trunks where several routes converge.
+- Use `fieldLabelModifier` to clean up a bunch of duplicate record fields in the API and probably clean up some code as a result.